Classification of Links Up to 0-Solvability: Introduction

 \begin{repcorollary}{for:classify} The set $\LO^m = \el^m / \sim_0$ forms an abelian group under band sum such that, for each $m$, the natural map $\frac{\F_{-0.5}^m}{\F_0^m} \rightarrow \LO^m$ induces an isomorphism, and

 \end{repcorollary}

-We then use the work of Conant, Schneiderman, and Teichner to broaden the scope of Theorem \ref{thm:Main} to include applications to the study of gropes and Whitney towers.
-Gropes and Whitney towers are geometric objects that are used in the study of 4-manifolds, and are defined in section 5.
-Our algebraic characterization of 0-solve equivalence gives a relationship between 0-solvable links, links bounding gropes, and links supporting Whitney towers.
+The work of Conant, Schneiderman, and Teichner \cite{Survey} broadens the scope of Theorem \ref{thm:Main} to include applications to the study of gropes and Whitney towers, which are geometric objects that are used in the study of 4-manifolds and are defined in section 5.

-\begin{repcorollary}{cor:CST} For an ordered, oriented, $m$-component link $L$, the following are equivalent. \begin{enumerate} \item $L$ is 0-solvable. \item $L$ bounds disjoint, properly embedded gropes of class 2 in $\B^4$. \item $L$ bounds properly immersed disks admitting an order 2 Whitney tower in $\B^4$. \end{enumerate} \end{repcorollary}
+\begin{repcorollary}{cor:CST} For an ordered, oriented, $m$-component link $L$, the following are equivalent. \begin{enumerate} \item $L$ is 0-solvable. \item $L$ bounds disjoint, properly embedded gropes of class 2 in $B^4$. \item $L$ bounds properly immersed disks admitting an order 2 Whitney tower in $B^4$. \end{enumerate} \end{repcorollary}